 As fairly seasoned travellers, we have had the experience over the years of booking travel completely on our own and also with the assistance of travel agents.
 Both have their perks, but these days we wouldn’t do one without the other.

-You could be spending far more than you need to by relying on a travel agent to do all of your travel booking for you.
+You could be spending far more than you need to by relying on a travel agent to do all of your travel bookings for you.
 Sure they are experts and they are a great help when it comes down to working out the best routes, finding package deals to suit and helping you nut out your itinerary.
 Sometimes they also come back with the best possible prices too, especially when you happen to be travelling a popular route or destination.

 But there are also times when their prices are not the best on your travel budget!
-And when travelling with kids like we do, budget travel is a must!
+And when travelling with kids as we do, budget travel is a must!
 This is why we… or I should say, I… always do extensive research before we book anything with a travel agent, or at all, for every trip we take.

 5 EASY WAYS TO REDUCE TRAVEL COSTS

 Cutting your travel costs means your holiday is going to go further.
 After all, cash is better in your pocket than someone else’s.
 It does help to save up before you go though, and there are plenty of ways to make fast cash for your holiday!
-However our goal is always to save as much as we can on the holiday expenses as well!
-Check out our top money saving tips below:
+However our goal is always to save as much as we can on holiday expenses as well!
+Check out our top money-saving tips below:

 Do Your Own Research

-Usually my first step when planning the next trip is to jump straight onto flight comparison websites.
+Usually, my first step when planning the next trip is to jump straight onto flight comparison websites.
 In most cases, flights are one of the largest expenses for travel, especially when travelling internationally.
 And even more so when travelling with kids.
 Yep, times that cost by 3 or 4 or more…

-Flight comparison websites allow you to get an idea on different carriers and stop overs for your chosen destination, or to help you explore the possible routes you can take to get to where you want to go.
+Flight comparison websites allow you to get an idea on different carriers and stopovers for your chosen destination, or to help you explore the possible routes you can take to get to where you want to go.
 This can be a little tedious at times, especially in the early stages of your travel planning.
 However it is extremely helpful to give you a rough idea on flight costs, availability and times.
 Using a comparison website to find cheap flights and compare rates for accommodation and other travel essentials can be a great way to save money by doing your own research.

 It’s usually at this point when I make contact with a travel agent with our rough travel plans and have them do up their best prices in the form of a quote for us.
 Sometimes just for flights, other times for more.